Darkness4/blog/pages/blog/2023-12-14-about-gentoo-linux/page.md

 But to say it's "optimized as hell" is a generalization.
 All I can say is that OpenRC is way faster than SystemD.

+You can also install optimized binaries on Gentoo.
+The best of both world.

 ### "Compiling my browser takes 100 hours."

 Just use [`www-client/firefox-bin`](https://packages.gentoo.org/packages/www-client/firefox-bin) and shut the f- up.
-But I guess being retarded doesn't help.
+But I guess being retarded and not being able to Google doesn't help.

 You also have [flatpak](https://flathub.org/apps/org.mozilla.firefox) you f-ing retarded piece of dung.